d-german/code-quality-design/Writerside/topics/Understanding-the-Thread-Pool-in-NET.md

 ### I/O-bound Tasks

-For long-running I/O-bound tasks such as network requests, file I/O, and database calls, it's highly recommended to employ asynchronous programming.
+For long-running I/O-bound tasks such as network requests, file I/O, and database calls, it's highly recommended to use asynchronous programming.
 The async/await pattern in .NET allows a thread to be freed up while an I/O operation is in progress.
 This strategy prevents thread blocking and improves the utilization of the thread pool.

 #### Example: Asynchronous File Read